It's time to face facts, Covid-19 is really affecting the 2020 competition season

 The shows and events are so ingrained in equestrian retail life that we and other companies week in and week out bring the largest selection of equestrian products to a field near you.

-If the shows and events are cancelled it will have a huge affect on what is already a very challenging retail environment.
+The shows and events cancelled as well as retail premises being closed has had a huge affect on what is already a very challenging retail environment.

 Scientifically its very unlikely that our animals will be affected.

-Governing bodies will have to rethink qualification for events in the latter part of year.
+Governing bodies will have to rethink qualification for events in the latter part of year if they are to go ahead